 Each university may nominate one student from each of its LAAB-accredited* landscape architecture programs (undergraduate and/or graduate).
 Eligible students are graduate students or undergraduates currently in their fourth or fifth year, who have made a commitment to the landscape architecture profession.

-The nominee is recognized as a University Olmsted Scholar and competes for one of the national awards.
+The nominee is recognized as an LAF Olmsted Scholar and competes for one of the national awards.
 For graduate students, the jury-selected National Olmsted Scholar receives $25,000, and three finalists receive $5,000 each.
 For undergraduate students, the National Olmsted Scholar receives $15,000, and three finalists receive $3,000 each.

 To nominate a student, a faculty member must e-mail a completed Nomination Form to dgooze [at] lafoundation.org from their university account.
 The form requires the signature of the department chair attesting that 1) the faculty as a whole supports the nomination(s), and 2) the student(s) have been notified and accept their nomination(s).
 Nominations are due by February 15.